hlegarda/media-server-stack/README.md

 ## 📃 License

-This repository's helper scripts and configuration files are provided under the **MIT License**.

 > ⚠️ **Note:** Each individual service (e.g., Jellyfin, Plex, Navidrome, Nginx Proxy Manager) is a separate project and is governed by its own license.
 Refer to their official documentation or GitHub repositories for detailed licensing information.

 ---